mlatu-lang/lyam/README.md

 I want to match the type "char list" with the type "nat" but I am not able to.
 ```

 What the compiler is telling us here is that `"llama"` is not a number and so it doesn't know how to add it to 5.
 Even if it wasn't `"llama"` but `"four"` or `"4"`, Mlatu still wouldn't consider it to be a number. `+` expects both its inputs to be numbers.
-If we tried to do `true eq 5`, the mlatu compiler would tell us that the types don't match.
+If we tried to do `true 5 eq`, the mlatu compiler would tell us that the types don't match.
 Whereas `+` works only on numbers, `eq` works on any two things that can be compared.
 But the catch is that they both have to be the same type.
 You can't compare apples and oranges.
 We'll take a closer look at types a bit later.

 You may not have known it but we've been using functions now all along.
 For instance, `*` is a function that takes two numbers and multiplies them.
 In other programming languages, these operators are infix functions, called like `1 * 5`.
 But in Mlatu, operators are no different than other functions, and are postfix.